Characters: Bleach Arrancars

 - The Corruption: His Target Hollowfication enables him to transfer his soul into a target that he bites, causing said host to lose their heart and Hollowfy.
 Upon Ichigo's conception, White's soul is transferred to him and becomes his Inner Hollow and Zanpakuto spirit.

-- Early-Bird Cameo: Not necessarily an appearance, but after killing Grand Fisher Isshin mentioned to Uruhara that he had fought a prototypical Arrancar shortly before retiring.
+- Early-Bird Cameo: Not necessarily an appearance per sae, but after killing Grand Fisher Isshin mentioned to Uruhara that he had fought a prototype Arrancar shortly before retiring.

 - Enemy Within: Infected Masaki's soul with his own and tried to take over her before being suppressed by Isshin and Urahara.
 As Ichigo's Inner Hollow, he is initially this to him as well.